 Learning Risk Management and Regulation

-During my time at the Weierstrass Institute I was involved in consulting projects with Bankgesellschaft Berlin on a value-at-risk model and a database for financial time series.
+During my time at the Weierstrass Institute I was involved in consulting projects with Bankgesellschaft Berlin (renamed Landesbank Berlin Holding AG in 2006) on a value-at-risk model and a database for financial time series.
 I also analyzed data for randomness and equidistribution for CADAC GmbH Berlin (in the context of cryptography).